 Let's try this now with example2.py in your tutorial directory.
 First, copy wingdbstub.py out of your Wing IDE installation directory, which is listed 4th in Wing's About dialog box.
 Place this in the same directory as example2.py.
 Next, click on the bug icon in the lower left of Wing IDE's main window and select Accept Debug Connections.
 Then set a breakpoint on lines 10 and 22 of example2.py:

-If you are working on OS X, using the Windows zip install, or using the Linux tar install of Wing, you will need to edit wingdbstub.py``to set ``WINGHOME to the full path to the Wing IDE installation directory.
+If you are working on OS X, using the Windows zip install, or using the Linux tar install of Wing, you will need to edit wingdbstub.py to set WINGHOME to the full path to the Wing IDE installation directory (on OS X, this is the name of Wing's .app directory).
 This is done automatically by the regular Windows installer and Debian and RPM installs on Linux.
 If you are using one of those you can skip this step.